pooyanjamshidi/pooyanjamshidi.github.io/index.md

 <tbody>
     <tr>
         <td> <span class="label success">11/17/25</span></td>
-        <td> I am honored to be selected as one of the ACM Symposium on Cloud Computing 2025's distinguished reviewers.
+        <td> I am honored to be selected as one of the ACM Symposium on Cloud Computing 2025's <a href="https://acmsocc.org/2025/awards.html">distinguished reviewers</a>.
 Thank you, SoCC'25!
         </td>
     </tr>
     <tr>